mjmirza/Export-MS-Teams-Contacts/readme.md

 7. Copy and paste all the content of this script to the console and type "Enter"
 8. The CSV file download should start automatically

-ToDo:
-- Parse tags to include them in the export
 ****************************************************************************************************************************